tobjensen/contact-form/README.md

 Yet, setting up a contact form on a static website is not so great.
-It can be a challenge to set up a contact form on a static website, and most websites *do* need some type of contact form.
+It can be a challenge to set up a contact form on a static website, and most websites do need some type of contact form.

-Contact form for static websites allows you set up a working contact form with AWS.
+Contact Form for Static Websites allows you set up a working contact form with AWS.
 The contact form allows a user to input thier name, email and a message.
 When the form is submitted, the data is captured and sent as an email to a specified email address.

 Here is an overview of how Contact Form for Static Websites works:
 * Contact form is built and styled with HTML and CSS
-* On form submission, the form input is captured with jQuery and sent as JSON data to AWS API Gateway
+* On form submission, the form input is captured with jQuery and sent as JSON to AWS API Gateway
 * AWS API Gateway receives the data and passes it to an AWS Lambda function
 * The AWS Lambda function composes an email by inserting the data into an email template
 * The AWS Lambda function instructs AWS SES to send the email to a specified email address

 ## Let's get started

-To get started with Contact form for static websites, you need an AWS account.
+To get started with Contact Form for Static Websites, you need an AWS account.
 If you don't have an AWS account, you can get started with a [free tier account](https://aws.amazon.com/free/).

-Below are detailed instructions for going through the steps to set up Contact form for static websites with AWS.
+Below are detailed instructions for going through the steps to set up Contact Form for Static Websites with AWS.
 Here is an overview of the steps:
 * Verify your sending and receiving email with SES
-* Create an IAM role for the Lambda function, to allow it to send email and write logs
+* Create an IAM role for the Lambda function, to allow the Lambda function to send email and write logs
 * Create a Lambda function with the IAM role, using Python 3.6 as runtime
 * Attach the email templates (.txt & .html) to the Lambda function
 * Set up an API endpoint with API Gateway to receive data
-* Insert the form, the `contact.js` script, and jQuery on your site
+* Insert your API endpoint URL in the `form.js` script
-* Insert your API endpoint in the `contact.js` script
+* Insert the form, the customised `form.js` script, and jQuery on your site

 ### Verify your sending and receiving email with SES

 Before you can send email with AWS SES, you need to verify your email.
 You'll be looking to verify two email addresses: